-It’s true that data collection has become so rampant nowadays, many people simply take it as a fact of life.
-However, lines need to be drawn in the sand and with these credible claims, Xiaomi seems to have crossed them.
-What is most concerning about the findings is that, according to Cirlig, the company uses unique numbers, which identify devices and therefore users.
+What is most concerning about the findings is that, according to Cirlig, the company uses unique numbers which identify devices and, therefore, users.
 According to Forbes, “The device was also recording what folders he opened and to which screens he swiped, including the status bar and the settings page.”

-So, problem solved, right?
+So, the problem is solved, right?
 Wrong!
-Adding a toggle off option seems like a weak attempt to placate users.
+Adding a toggle-off option seems like a weak attempt to appease users.
 It does not address the core issue either.
-Why is Xiaomi collecting all this data in the first place, if your “privacy and security are of top priority?”
-Exact URLs and search queries are not telemetry or usage statistics necessary for the maintenance of its products.
+Why is Xiaomi collecting all this data in the first place if your “privacy and security are of top priority?”
+Exact URLs and search queries are not telemetry or usage statistics necessary for maintaining its products.

 You do have something to hide